 Salary: Placement per the teacher contract, based on education and experience

-Under the supervision of the Assistant Director/Principal, the special education teacher for Intermediate School District 917’s Care and Treatment program at New Chance in the Juvenille Center that will play a vital role in providing a consistent, safe environment conducive to learning by providing a broad range of teaching services or specific learning programming and assisting students in the development of skills, attitudes, and knowledge needed as a foundation for future learning in accordance with each student’s ability through the use of a variety of teaching and learning methods at various levels.
+Under the supervision of the Assistant Director/Principal, the special education teacher for Intermediate School District 917’s Customized Alternative Solutions for Education (CASE) program at Alliance Education Center will play a vital role in providing a consistent, safe environment conducive to learning by providing a broad range of teaching services or specific learning programming and assisting students in the development of skills, attitudes, and knowledge needed as a foundation for future learning in accordance with each student’s ability through the use of a variety of teaching and learning methods at various levels.
 In this role, one helps model and encourage respect, communication, and competency during student work tasks and during socialization.
 Professionalism, empathy, and a non-judgmental approach are essential when working with students receiving special education services to ensure their safety and growth and to help them understand and exhibit appropriate behaviors at school and in the community.
 The special education teacher will be stepping into a team environment daily, where collaboration, communication, and adaptability are key to the success of the individual, the team, and the success of the students.
 The teacher role is performed following District policy and State/Federal Laws.

 - Develop lesson plans and instructional materials providing effective teaching strategies while adhering to the District philosophy and vision.

 - Create a classroom environment that responds to the needs of individual learners; Develop reasonable rules of classroom behavior and appropriate techniques; Translate lesson plans into learning experiences in a classroom environment conducive to learning by employing a variety of appropriate teaching strategies; Maximize time on task.

 - Plans and implements a program of study designed to meet individual student needs including adhering to state and federal requirements for due process; Evaluate accomplishments of students on a regular basis using multiple assessment methods; Provide progress and interim reports for feedback.